James-Bonaguro/James-Bonaguro/README.md

 ---

 *AI is a helpful tool.
 A resource to accelerate learning and speed up processes.
 But it can't replace human knowledge.
 It doesn't have a brain.
 It can never replace human nuance, judgment, taste, or perspective.
-Thoroughly review any output it produces.*
+Always review any output it produces.*

 ---